jondos/jondobrowser-JAPlauncher/README.md

 **Linux:**
 This directory contains c++ project to build 32bit/64bit 'japlauncher' for Linux.
 You can build 32bit/64bit executable in 64bit linux.
-Rename the executable to 'JonDoLauncher32' for 32bit and 'JonDoLauncher64' for 64bit.
+Install prerequisites with the following command.
+`sudo apt-get install gcc-multilib g++-multilib`
-Copy them into 'jondobrowser-build/projects/tor-browser/JonDo/JonDo_Linux/'.
+After successful make, copy executables into 'jondobrowser-build/projects/tor-browser/JonDo/JonDo_Linux/'.

 **OSX:**
 This directory contains c++ project to build 64bit 'japlauncher' for MacOS.